-The 2016 NBA Draft is just around the corner.
-Scheduled for June 23 at the Barclays Center in Brooklyn.
-The draft will be televised by ESPN with coverage starting at 8:00 PM ET.
+The draft will take place on June 22 at the Barclays Center in Brooklyn.
+The draft will be televised by ESPN with coverage starting at 7:00 PM ET.

 Round 1, Pick 1